appdotnet/api-spec/intents.md

 # Web Intents

-Web intents are an easy way to integrate with App.net you don't even need to use Javascript.
-Intents in there most basic form are just carefully constructed URL's.
-When the end user clicks on an intent link they will be taken to a page on App.net where they will be prompted to carryout an action like creating a post.
-If the user is not logged in App.net will authenticate the user before they are presented with the action dialog.
+Web intents are an easy way to integrate with App.net; you don't even need to use Javascript.
+Intents in there most basic form are just carefully constructed URLs.
+When the end user clicks on an intent link, they will be taken to a page on App.net where they will be prompted to carryout an action like creating a post.
+If the user is not logged in App.net, will authenticate the user before they are presented with the action dialog.

 ## The Post Intent